kleidouxos/vulcan/pages/audiences.md

 As remains true today, popular science typically considers a limited range of scientific questions.
 In the context of 19th century astronomy, these topics included the discovery of new asteroids, eclipses, the possibility of life on another planet, and the growing material divide between amateur and professional stargazers.

-{% include feature/button.html text="See all POPULAR works in the collection." link="https://kleidouxos.github.io/vulcan/browse.html#popular" color="success" size="lg" centered="true" %}
+{% include feature/button.html text="See all popular works in the collection." link="https://kleidouxos.github.io/vulcan/browse.html#popular" color="success" centered="true" %}

 ### Esoteric

 A less widely acknowledged audience of science are seekers and practitioners of western esoteric traditions.
 Like scholarship, esoteric works often rely on dense references and a culture of initiation.
 The texts marked *esoteric* in this collection are primarily astrological.
 Esoteric practitioners have had a long and consistent interest in science and scholarship.
 While the Vulcan hypothesis was current (and for a little while after as the [timeline](https://kleidouxos.github.io/vulcan/timeline.html) shows, the inclusion of the planet in astrological texts may have been read by esoteric audiences as a distinction from the repackaged and hackneyed.

-{% include feature/button.html text="See all ESOTERIC works in the collection." link="https://kleidouxos.github.io/vulcan/browse.html#esoteric" color="success" size="lg" centered="true" %}
+{% include feature/button.html text="See all esoteric works in the collection." link="https://kleidouxos.github.io/vulcan/browse.html#esoteric" color="success" centered="true" %}

 ## Notes